GowriSankar-JG/Road-Accidents-Shiny-App/README.md

 ## To-do

-* statistics of data being displayed
+* Statistics of Data has being displayed
-* filter by type of incidents
+* Filter by time of Accident/Incidents